cocoma6/image_generation/README.md

 ECE 598 implementation: diffusion model - Image generation

+## Model in python
+Create beautiful artworks by fine-tuning diffusion models on custom datasets, and performing CLIP guided text-conditional sampling, followed by SWIN-transformer based super-resolution

-# Getting Started with Create React App
+## React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Available Scripts: In the project directory, you can run:

 ### `npm start`